CLINDA-AAU/loamr/README.md

 # loamr: limits of agreement with the mean

-`loamr` is an `R` package for performing agreement analysis on continuous measurements made by multiple observers on a number of subjects.
+`loamr` is an `R` package for performing agreement analysis on continuous measurements made by multiple observers.
 The package provides functions for making agreement plots and for calculating the estimate and CI for the limits of agreement with the mean proposed by Christensen et al. (2020).

 ## Installation